 California law provides significant protections to residents of rental property who are victims of domestic violence or other violent crimes.

 The legislature has determined that victims of domestic violence should not lose their housing solely because of abuse or calling for assistance from law enforcement.
 However, the law also recognizes that in some cases it may be best for the victim to relocate – and to be released from the financial obligations of a lease.
 These protections were recently extended to victims of violent crime (not just domestic violence) and to residents who need to move because their family member who lives elsewhere was the victim of a violent crime or domestic violence.
+The protections were further expanded as of January 1, 2023, to protect victims of domestic violence who previously shared tenancy with the perpetrator and those who previously lost protection because the perpetrator returned to the property without the victim’s consent or for child custody exchanges.
 This webinar will help landlords understand domestic violence, provide an overview of legal protections and provide practical guidance for landlords whose residents approach them for help.

 The webinar will include a discussion of:

 • Domestic Violence and Rental Housing: General Background

 • Domestic Violence Hotlines and Websites